OkeBahnsen/personal-homepage/content/publication/conference-paper/index.md

 publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: *Frontiers in Psychology 13*
+publication: "*Frontiers in Psychology 13*"
-publication_short: *Frontiers in Psychology 13*
+publication_short: "*Frontiers in Psychology 13*"

 abstract: Previous research suggests that state anxiety may sway political attitudes.
 However, previous experimental procedures induced anxiety using political contexts (e.g., social or economic threat).
 In a pre-registered laboratory experiment, we set out to examine if anxiety that is unrelated to political contexts can influence political attitudes.
 We induced anxiety with a threat of shock paradigm, void of any political connotation.
 Our results suggest that state anxiety by itself does not sway political attitudes.